DeeveeSam/DeeveeSam/README.md

 - 👋 Hi, I’m Samuel Divine
 - 👀 I’m interested in Data Analysis
 - 🌱 I’m currently taking courses and projects on data analytics
-- 💞️ I’m looking to collaborate on analytical computing
+- 💞️ I’m looking to collaborate on more data projects
 - 📫 How to reach me divinesam65@gmail.com
 <!---
 DeeveeSam/DeeveeSam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.